Updated July 10, 2023

-Shareholders’ Equity Statement shows the capital contributed by the Common Stock Holders, additional capital infused during the period, earnings retained in the business after adjusting for all the expenses from Net Profits, non-controlling interests, adjustment for Treasury Stocks, dividends, etc. In cases where Preference Shareholder’s right of entitlement is non-cumulative, they are also shown as part of the Shareholders Equity Statement.
-Further changes affected by the issue of new shares, bonus shares, and rights issues also form part of the Shareholders Equity Statement.
+Shareholders’ Equity Statement shows the capital the Common Stock Holders contributed, additional capital infused during the period, earnings retained in the business after adjusting for all the expenses from Net Profits, non-controlling interests, adjustment for Treasury Stocks, dividends, etc. In cases where the Preference Shareholder’s right of entitlement is non-cumulative, they are also shown as part of the Shareholder’s Equity Statement.
+Further changes affected by the issue of new shares, bonus shares, and rights issues also form part of the Shareholder’s Equity Statement.

 Example of Shareholders Equity Statement